Local Fare in New Zealand

 Milford Sound is one of the most famous destinations in New Zealand.
 Here we’re talking about the gem of the Fiordland National Park, and why it’s so special.

 A walking experience that takes in the best of the South Island from top to bottom.
-From the picture perfect inlets and hidden coves of the Marlborough Sounds, pristine golden sands and lush forest of Abel Tasman, to wine country of Queenstown and grandeur of Milford Sound.
+From the picture perfect inlets and hidden coves of the Marlborough Sounds, pristine golden sands and lush forest of Abel Tasman, to whale-watching in Kaikoura, the wine country of Queenstown, remote Martins Bay and the grandeur of Milford Sound.

 US$7999 + TAX11 Days